NuGet/NuGetDocs/NuGet.Docs/Consume/Installing-NuGet.md

 # Installing a CI build

 We currently don't provide the latest VSIX CI builds, but are looking into restoring this at some point.
+CI builds for the command line tools and packages are available on https://myget.org/gallery/nugetbuild